brson/ctrs/README.md

 meet the criteria, as well as sourcing single-file examples from other places.

+- 1.3.0
+  - nomicon - Extracts from the Rustonomicon
+  - too-many-lists - Extracts from *[Learn Rust by writing Entirely Too Many linked lists][lists]*
 - 1.2.0
   - doc - Extracts from the RI 'doc' directory
   - doc-collections - Extracts from the RI collections API docs